-2 points MW 7.1 Select 10 products that contain a third-party certified Environm Product Declaration conforming to the requirements of ISO 14 III environmental declarations and/or ISO 21930 on environmental declarations of building products.
-Environmental Product Dec must address the requirements found in Appendix A of the ISO The Declaration must justify the omission of any impact categorian arrative form within the document.
+2 points MW 7.
+1 Select 10 products that contain a third-party certified Environmental Product Declaration conforming to the requirements of ISO 14025 on Type III environmental declarations and/or ISO 21930 on environmental declarations of building products.
+Environmental Product Declarations must address the requirements found in Appendix A of the ISO standards.
+The Declaration must justify the omission of any impact category in narrative form within the document. ---------------- --